 \section{Comparing Different Reranking Schemes}

-As mentioned in the paper, after clustering the embeddings, instead of directly retrieving the top-$J$ terms, we can rerank the terms based on metrics and then retrieve the top-$J$ terms that have the highest ranked values.
-We compare term frequency (TF), term frequency–inverse document frequency (TF-IDF) and term frequency–document frequency (TF-DF), equations for which are presented in \autoref{sec:weighting}.
-To get a single value for each word for TF-IDF, we sum over all the documents to get one aggregated value.

-We present the results for using different reranking schemes for KM (\autoref{tab:tfwithoutrank}) and Weighted KM for Frequency (\autoref{tab:tfwithrank}).
+We present the results for using different reranking schemes for KM (\cref{tab:tfwithoutrank}) and Weighted KM for Frequency (\cref{tab:tfwithrank}).

-We can see that compared to the TF results in the main paper, other schemes for reranking such as aggregated TF-IDF and TF-DF, while producing more coherent topics over the original hard clustering, fare worse in comparison with reranking with TF.
+We can see that compared to the TF results in the main paper, other schemes for reranking such as aggregated TF-IDF and TF-DF improve over the original hard clustering, but fare worse in comparison with reranking with TF.